patrons - sponsors - partners 2023-2024

-Since its foundation in 1937, Loterie Romande has never failed in its mission: to distribute all of its profits - amounting to more than 235 millions francs per year - to institutions of public interest.
+Since its foundation in 1937, Loterie Romande has never failed in its mission: to distribute all of its profits – in 2023, a record amount of 243.4 million was distributed – to institutions of public interest.
 These represent some 3,000 beneficiaries across the Romandy region, more than 600,000 francs distributed every day in favour of the community.

-Through her support of our institution for several seasons now, Aline Foriel-Destezet has enabled us to program exceptional subscription based concerts with conductors and soloists of the highest level, as well as the participation of select ensembles, as is the case next season with the Orchestre de Paris Berlioz Choir and the Zürcher Sing-Akademie for Beethoven.
+Through her support of our institution for several seasons now, Aline Foriel-Destezet has enabled us to program exceptional subscription based concerts with conductors and soloists of the highest level, as well as the participation of select ensembles, as is the case next season with the Coro dell’Accademia Nazionale di Santa Cecilia for Verdi’s Requiem.